 - The music playing when Sasha dancers her way into the hangar in the first episode of Titan Maximum turns out to be Leon's copy of her latest album.

 - In The Fairly OddParents "Fairy Idol" special, Jorgan would make his usual dramatic entrance, only for a ridiculous nursery tune to play.

 Jorgan: Binky!
 Track seven!Binky: Sorry!
 (Changes tracks on the boom box, starting the dramatic music)

 - The Looney Tunes Show: In "Itsy Bitsy Gopher", Daffy makes a dramatic statement regarding Tosh's fate to Mac, accompanied by a dramatic organ sting.
 Daffy and Mac look round to see Lola playing the organ in the corner of the antiques store.

-- One episode of The Adventures of Jimmy Neutron opens with a spider crawling across the screen with ominous music playing.
+- One episode of The Adventures Of Jimmy Neutron Boy Genius opens with a spider crawling across the screen with ominous music playing.
 Jimmy then yells at Sheen to turn the music off.

 - A running gag in one episode of Archer had a dramatic sting whenever Cheryl caught her brother interviewing her friends about her mental stability.
 Cheryl seems to be the only one who noticed it, implying that it's all in her head.
 She tries to ignore it, because "It's non-diagetic."

 - Hilariously and brilliantly played straight in the Ed, Edd n Eddy episode "A Glass Of Warm Ed" involving Ed sleepwalking throughout the episode.
 At one point he still manages to walk around the house, despite being captured by his friends all while light and dreamy BGM is playing.
 Cut to a VERY angry Sarah upstairs pounding on the floor of her silent bedroom, screaming, "Ed!
 Shut up!"

 Eddy: Give it a break, will ya?!Double D: *Chuckles*